DrSmithFr/go-console/README.md

 [![CircleCI](https://circleci.com/gh/DrSmithFr/go-console.svg?style=shield)](https://circleci.com/gh/github.com/DrSmithFr/go-console)
 [![Go Report Card](https://goreportcard.com/badge/github.com/DrSmithFr/go-console)](https://goreportcard.com/report/github.com/github.com/DrSmithFr/go-console)

-> The Console component eases the creation of beautiful and testable command line interfaces.
+> The Console component eases the creation of beautiful and command line interfaces.

 GoConsole component allows you to create command-line commands.
 Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.